cogsys-tudelft/evgnn/algo/README.md

   year      = {2024}
 }
 ```

+# AEGNN reference
+This repository is built on top of the AEGNN framework (https://github.com/uzh-rpg/aegnn/blob/master) by Simon Schaefer* et al. As such, the following steps are modified versions of the original AEGNN ones to match our processing pipeline.

 # Setup and (un)install
 First, install conda (if not avail. on your machine) and create a new virtual environment to store all required libs.
 The code heavily depends on PyTorch and the [PyG](https://github.com/pyg-team/pytorch_geometric) framework, which is optimized only for GPUs supporting CUDA.
 For our implementation the CUDA version 12.0 is used.
 Derive the new conda environment with the right requirements automatically bu running:
 ```